julienc91/ShFlickr/README.md

 You will also have to indicate informations about your picture folders:
 * `PICTURE_FOLDER_PATH`: absolute path to your picture folder root
 * `PICTURE_EXTENSIONS`: only files whose name ends with one of the element in the list will be synchronized (it is case sensitive)
 * `SUBFOLDERS_REGEXP`: a regular expression to select the subfolders you want to synchronize.
-If you don't know what a regular expression is, just let it as "r''".
+If you don't know what a regular expression is, just let it as `r''`.

 Folder organization